juliakay/book-reviews/Naked-Statistics-Wheelan.md

 - Statistics typically builds cases on imperfect data.
 There are limits on the data we can gather and the kinds of experiments we can perform.
 - At the end of the day we must conduct analysis using the best data and methodologies and resources available.

-## Chapter 2: Descriptive Statistics
+## Chapter 2: Descriptive Statistics - Who was the beest baseball player of all time?

 Descriptive Statisics are just a "sumamary" statistic often used to compare two or more things.